 Turn off your ad blocker beforehand!

-Some items do NOT qualify for bonus rewards through shopping portals.
-They will be listed in the fine print, but you can generally count on cash equivalents (like gift cards) to NOT be eligible for bonus earnings through the portal.
+Some items don’t qualify for bonus rewards through shopping portals.
+They will be listed in the fine print, but you can generally count on cash equivalents (like gift cards) to not be eligible for bonus earnings through the portal.

 When you get to the Cashback Monitor home page, you’ll see a long list of popular stores.
 You can see at a glance what kind of return each is offering.
 Or you can use the search bar near the top to find a certain merchant.

 We’ll choose Walmart for this example.